-In this masterful final work, Daša Drndić’s combative, probing voice reaches new heights.
-In her relentless search for truth she delves into the darkest corners of our lives.
-And as she chastises, she atones.
-Andreas Ban failed in his suicide attempt.
-Even as his body falters and his lungs constrict, he taps on the glass of history—an impenetrable case filled with silent figures—and tries to summon those imprisoned within.
-Mercilessly, fearlessly, he continues to dissect society and his environment, shunning all favors as he goes after evil and the hidden secrets of others.
-History remembers the names of perpetrators, not of the victims.
-Ban travels from Rijeka to Rovinj in nearby Istria, from Belgrade to Toronto to Tirana, from Parisian avenues to Italian palazzi.
+In this breathtaking final work, Daša Drndić’s fearless voice reaches new heights.
+Andreas Ban’s suicide attempt has failed.
+Though very ill, he still finds the will to tap on the glass of history to summon those imprisoned within.
+Mercilessly, he dissects society and his environment, shunning all favors as he goes after the evils and hidden secrets of our times.
+History remembers the names of the perpetrators, not the victims—Ban remembers and honors the lost.
+He travels from Rijeka to Zagreb, from Belgrade to Tirana, from Parisian avenues to Italian castles.
 Ghosts follow him wherever he goes: chess grandmasters who disappeared during WWII; the lost inhabitants of Latvia; war criminals who found work in the CIA and died peacefully in their beds.
-Ban’s family is with him too: those he has lost and those with one foot in the grave.
-As if left with only a few pieces in a chess game, Andreas Ban plays a stunning last match against Death.
+Ban’s family is with him too, those already dead and those with one foot in the grave.
+As if left with only a few pieces in a chess game, Andreas Ban—and Daša Drndić—play a stunning last match against Death.

 Drndić cultivates a visionary art of memory.
 She rescues the names, and the lives, of the lost.
 Her writing glows with an incendiary bleakness worthy of Beckett.

 Wry and kindly, funny, angry, informed and intent on the truth, no voice is quite as blisteringly beautiful as that of Drndic.
 Ban is the witness, the seeker of truth.
 Drndic, a tenacious collector of personal histories and the names of victims lost in the Holocaust, wrote about many things; for all the darkness, her concerns are life and justice.